May 7th, 2026

 • 42 food and hygiene kits were distributed to families in Zhytomyr.

-• At the club for children with disabilities, kids had fine art classes, choreography class and culinary classes.
+• At the Club for Children with Disabilities, children took part in fine arts classes, choreography class, and culinary classes.

 Alena’s Team – Diva (Virgo)

-• Traveled to Kotlyareve in the Mykolaiv region to deliver donated food, gifts, and clothes to 240 children there and the surrounding towns.
+• Traveled to Kotlyareve and surrounding towns in the Mykolaiv Region to deliver donated food, gifts, and clothes to 240 children.

 • Distributed bread to 347 families in Odesa.